-Whether you’re seeking a leisurely stroll, a spot for the kids to play or a relaxing picnic in the park, Burlingame’s finest parks offer the neighborhood plenty of green space that add to the community’s appeal.
+Whether you’re seeking a leisurely stroll, a spot for the kids to play, or a relaxing picnic in the park, Burlingame’s finest parks offer the neighborhood plenty of green space that adds to the community’s appeal.
 Here are Burlingame’s best parks that guarantee fun for the entire family.

 1125 Airport Blvd